AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 ## Names and ports

-* `axoniq.axonserver.name` - the unique node name of the Axon Server node is taken from the hostname of the server.
+* `axoniq.axonserver.name` - unique node name of the Axon Server node is taken from the hostname of the server.
-* `axoniq.axonserver.hostname` - the hostname of the Axon Server node, as returned to clients, is taken from the hostname of the server.
+* `axoniq.axonserver.hostname` - hostname of the Axon Server node, as returned to clients, is taken from the hostname of the server.
-* `axoniq.axonserver.port` - the gRPC port for clients to connect is set to 8124 by default
+* `axoniq.axonserver.port` - gRPC port for clients to connect is set to 8124 by default
-* `server.port` - the HTTP port for REST clients to connect is set to 8024 by default
+* `server.port` - HTTP port for REST clients to connect is set to 8024 by default

 ## Database